INTRODUCTION TO CPANEL

 Then, if we go back to the CPanel main dashboard, the next thing to look at is our emails.
 You will be able to set up email addresses for your domain in this area and be able to access your emails be either using Outlook or going to yourdomain.com/webmail.

 We also have access to our domain here, where we will be able to change any DNS records if the need ever arises, as well as create subdomains on our website.
+You are also able to install an HTTPS SSL Certificate, which we cover further here.

 Lastly, you will also see that your databases can be created and accessed through this dashboard.
 You won’t need to do anything in there unless you choose to set WordPress up manually, but they are there if you ever need them.